What Is Achilles Tendinopathy?

 - Wearing unsupportive footwear, especially if it has low-set heels

 - Poor foot biomechanics

-If you are experiencing pain and swelling at the Achilles tendon at the back of the heel, it is likely that you have sustained changes to the Achilles tendon – although other conditions can cause similar symptoms which is why it is important to see a health professional for a full assessment.
+If you are experiencing pain and swelling at the Achilles tendon at the back of the heel, it is likely that you have sustained damage to the Achilles tendon – although other conditions can cause similar symptoms which is why it is important to see a health professional for a full assessment.

 The language around Achilles problems can be confusing:

 - Tendonitis – describes inflammation occurring in the tendon and can result in pain and stiffness.
 Tendonitis is often seen in early Achilles injuries or can occur during a flare of an older injury.

 - Tendinosis – describes micro-changes in the tendon with no significant inflammation.
 Often, an Achilles tendon injury starts with some inflammation (tendonitis).
 As the swelling settles, the injury progresses to a more degenerative state without any inflammation.